onedata/onedata-documentation/docs/admin-guide/onezone/configuration/data-discovery.md

 The index schema format depends on the type of used harvesting backend.
 In most cases, there is no need to define a custom index schema.

-Backends are pluginable — by default, Onezone comes with one predefined backend plugin for Elasticsearch.
+Backends are pluggable — by default, Onezone comes with one predefined backend plugin for Elasticsearch.
 Its documentation concerning index schemas can be found [here][6].